Connect privately on your Android

 Each packet has a maximum size of 1,500 bytes and includes a wrapper with a header and a footer.
 The information in the wrapper communicates the type of data in the packet, where it came from, where it’s going, and how it fits together with other packets.

-As packets travel, they move in a stream, but all the packets don’t necessarily take the exact same path.
-If there is congestion across the internet, different packets of the same message, such as an email, might travel across different network backbones.
+As packets travel, they move in a stream, but all the packets don’t always take the exact same path.
+If there is congestion across the internet, various packets from the same message might travel across different network backbones.
 As the packets arrive, the receiving computer reassembles the packets into the original (and final) data.

 That’s one reason that IP addresses are so important.
-Because every packet includes the IP address for its origin and destination, the internet can make sure that all information reaches the right destination.
+Because every packet includes the IP address for its origin and destination, the internet can make sure that all packets reach the right destination.

 IPv4 addresses are every bit as valid as a website’s alphabetical name.
 You can type 22.214.171.124 into your web browser, and it’ll take you to Facebook.
-But which would you remember?
+But who’s going to remember that?
 Most of us barely remember our own phone numbers.

 Familiar domain names are substitutes for real IP addresses.
-In the early days of the internet, you could only connect to another site by typing in the numbers of its IP address.
+In the early days of the internet, you could connect to another site only by typing in the numbers of its IP address.
 But thanks to the DNS, we don't need to do this anymore.

 The DNS freed us from the headache of remembering IP addresses by giving each site a name.
-The DNS sits – invisibly – between your browser and the site you want to visit.
-When you type a URL into your browser, your browser looks up that domain name in DNS, retrieves the corresponding IP address, and sends you to the site you want.
+DNS servers sit between your browser and the site you want to visit.
+When you type a URL into your browser, your browser looks up that domain name in the DNS server, retrieves the corresponding IP address, and sends you to the site you want.
 All without you, the user, needing to do a thing.

-The purpose of an IP address is to handle the connection between a device and a destination site.
+The purpose of an IP address is to handle the connection between devices that send and receive information across a network.
 The IP address uniquely identifies every device on the internet; without one, there’s no way to contact them.
 IP addresses allow computing devices (such as PCs and tablets) to communicate with destinations like websites and streaming services, and they let websites know who is connecting.

 You should protect your IP address for all the reasons you would protect your home address.
-Criminals may attempt to take advantage of you for a variety of reasons.
-They may be able to:
+Cybercriminals may attempt to take advantage of you for a variety of reasons.
+With your IP address, they might be able to:

-- Directly attack you: There are many tools circulating among cyber criminals to launch a variety of assaults, particularly a DDoS (distributed denial-of-service) attack, where a site is flooded with so much traffic that it becomes overwhelmed and shuts down.
+Directly attack you: In a DDoS (distributed denial-of-service) attack, cybercriminals flood a server with so much traffic that it becomes overwhelmed and shuts down.
 Consider adding privacy tools to your online toolset, including one that hides your IP address.

-The Consumer Technology Association recommends that users should take steps to protect their IP addresses, such as by using a virtual private network (VPN) to hide your IP address from cybercriminals seeking to commit identity theft or fraud.
+The Consumer Technology Association recommends that you protect your IP address, such as by using a virtual private network (VPN) to hide it from cybercriminals seeking to commit identity theft or fraud.

 Avast SecureLine VPN can protect your IP address from anyone attempting to spy on your IP traffic to capture sensitive financial or personal data.
 With Avast’s bank-grade encryption, which masks your IP address and sends your communications through a secure tunnel, you’ll enjoy a safe and private internet experience every time you log on.